Prag8855/aab/content/guides/residence-permit.md

 Date_created: 2022-06-23
 ---

-Some people need a residence permit (*[[Aufenthaltstitel]]*) to live, work and study in Germany.
-This guide explains how German residence permits work.
+You might need a residence permit (*[[Aufenthaltstitel]]*) to live, work and study in Germany.
+This guide explains how residence permits work.

 {% include "_blocks/tableOfContents.html" %}